sarangab/ibquant/README.md

 - thinkorswim [Studies Library](https://tlc.thinkorswim.com/center/reference/Tech-Indicators/studies-library)
 - IBKR [Technical Analytics Guide](https://guides.interactivebrokers.com/tws/twsguide.htm#chartindicatorstop.htm?TocPath=Technical%2520Analytics%257CChart%2520Indicators%257C_____0)

-Sample Strategies can be found at:
+Sample strategies can be found via the link below.
+Please note that it is the responsibility of the user to code, backtest, and employ a strategy on their own.
+I will not release a public version of ibtrader that ships with automated strategies.

 - thinkorswim [Strategies Library](https://tlc.thinkorswim.com/center/reference/Tech-Indicators/strategies)